 Let me get it straight, the property doesn't have an out-of-this-world facility.
 However, it exudes a homely feeling because it's simple.
 Not that it means bare or basic and boring.
 It's a modest (and family-run as I heard) hostel with superb cleanliness (I saw the kind lady who cleans the hostel every morning).

-From a receiving area, kitchen and dining area, it has everything you may need.
+From a receiving area, kitchen, and dining area, it has everything you may need.
 It is enough to hold a few guests for meals and socializing.
-There are also reminders that the hostel is not a ‘Party Hostel’ which I find nice.
-I haven’t been to a Party Hostel (thank God) but I liked it to remind other guests to be a little sensitive to others who wants to rest early at night.
+There are also reminders that the hostel is not a 'Party Hostel' which I find nice.
+I haven't been to a Party Hostel (thank God) and I liked that there's a reminder to be a little sensitive to others who want to rest early at night.

-Oh and I love those windows!
-I can’t tell you how I enjoyed watching locals passing by and filling their cars with petrol in the gas station on the other side of the road.
-People watching is my thing since my South Korea trip!
+Oh, and I love those windows!
+I can't tell you how I enjoyed watching locals passing by and filling their cars with petrol in the gas station on the other side of the road.
+People-watching has been my thing since my South Korea trip, now you know. ๐

 The hostel provides towels and lockers too if you need one and you can borrow a bucket if you want to wash your clothes by hand.
-I didn’t notice/asked about the washing machine since I don’t need to laundry my clothes.
-But from the level of service I experienced (from K mostly – K is the name I got from the gentlemen who assisted me in everything), they can probably help you on that.
+I didn't notice/ask about the washing machine since I don't need to do any laundry.
+But from the level of service I experienced (from K mostly - K is the name I got from the gentlemen who assisted me in everything), they can probably help you with that.

 Hostel Cost

-What got me hooked with this hostel is the amount of travel and hiking resources they share to everyone.
-When I contacted them thru Whatsapp about Altyn Arashan, they responded right away.
+What got me hooked on this hostel is the amount of travel and hiking resources they share with everyone.
+When I contacted them through WhatsApp about Altyn Arashan, they responded right away.
 They even shared their BLOG forward for other travel inspirations.

-Even at the property, there are some resources laying around for use.
+Even at the property, some resources are lying around for use.

-While I really want to do the Altyn Arashan hike up to Ala-Kul Lake, I opted not to go since the lake is still frozen as advised by the hostel.
+While I wanted to do the Altyn Arashan hike up to Ala-Kul Lake, I was advised that the lake was still frozen and wouldn't recommend it.

-Last but not the least is my favorite corner in the receiving area!
-In this corner are small notes that guests can take (and use) to reach the nearby tourist attractions from Karakol.
+In the receiving area, you can find these small notes with instructions on how to reach the nearby tourist attractions from Karakol.
 I took two notes (Skazka Canyon and Jeti Oguz) and used their information on how to go to Skazka Canyon by Marshrutka as well.

-Despite a little far from all the action of the town, the Duet Hostel in Karakol made my trip a comfortable and memorable one.
-That’s how I ended up writing about my collection of hostels which is now another section of this blog!
+Despite being a little far from all the action of the town, the Duet Hostel in Karakol made my trip a comfortable and memorable one.
+And that's all folks!
+Ciao!